JiangWeixian/zustand-middlewares/README.md

 ## features

-Some useful middlewares and utils for zustand
+Some useful middlewares and utils for zustand and webext

 - `local & sync` storage for `webext` develop.
 - `logger` for `set` action logger.